-Slower recovery occurs following floods with greater magnitude (Scrimgeour et al. 1988) or that occur in uncommon month or seasons (Giller et al. 1991).
-In contrast, faster recovery occur after floods when assemblages have adaptations to frequently or unpredictably disturbed environments, such as rapid growth and development, lack of resting stages, small size, flexible life histories, and high adult mobility, longevity and presence for most of year to lay eggs immediately after floods (Gray and Fisher 1981, Fisher et al. 1982, Townsend et al. 1997, Lake 2000).
+Slower recovery occurs following floods with greater magnitude (Scrimgeour et al. 1988) or that occur in uncommon month or seasons (Feeley et al. 2012).
+In contrast, faster recovery occur after floods when assemblages have adaptations to frequently or unpredictably disturbed environments, such as rapid growth and development, lack of resting stages, small size, flexible life histories, and high adult mobility, longevity, and presence for most of year to lay eggs immediately after floods (Gray and Fisher 1981, Fisher et al. 1982, Townsend et al. 1997, Lake 2000).

 Drought is another natural disturbance that can alter aquatic invertebrate assemblages.
-In one study, invertebrate recovery in two dewatered streams was affected by duration more than intensity (2004 1984).
-In another study, invertebrate populations in a stream dewatered by drought and treated with rotenone recovered immediately upon return of flows (Larimore et al. 1958), with winged reproductive adults showing up first, likely as colonizers from other streams.
+In one study, invertebrate recovery in two dewatered streams was affected by duration more than intensity (Fowler 2004).
+In another study, invertebrate populations in a stream dewatered by drought and treated with rotenone recovered immediately upon return of flows (Larimore et al. 1959), with winged reproductive adults showing up first, likely as colonizers from other streams.
 However, invertebrate larvae can also recolonize from the hyporheic zone, buffered habitat between stream bed substrates that provide refugia during droughts (Lake 2003).

 Fire is another natural disturbance that can alter aquatic invertebrate assemblages.
 Studies of 20 streams in Yellowstone National Park over 10 years showed that although fire had large scale effects on riparian and stream habitat (Minshall et al. 2004), only minor direct effects to invertebrate assemblages were measured (Minshall 2003).
 Instead, indirect effects from increased runoff and channel alteration occurred.
 Community metrics such as species richness and diversity recovered strongly within one year after fire, while assemblage composition showed substantial changes 5 years after fire.
 Taxa easily dispersed through drift and having short generation times [Chironomidae (midges) and Baetis spp.], were found to adapt well to conditions following fire.
-Other taxa such as Cinygmula spp. (a mayfly) decreased in abundance soon after fire and showed little or no recovery 5 years later (Minshall et al.1997).
-Nevertheless, 10 years after fire, invertebrate density, biomass and richness recovered and did not differ from the reference streams (Minshall et al. 2003).
+Other taxa such as Cinygmula spp. (a mayfly) decreased in abundance soon after fire, invertebrate density, biomass and richness recovered and did not differ from the reference streams (Minshall et al. 2003).
 The largest differences were in taxa dominance and similarity, with the relative abundances of Chironomidae and Baetis higher in burned versus reference streams.

-Recovery (Long-Term Effects) from Rotenone Treatment in Streams

-A comprehensive review of published studies on the effects of rotenone treatment on invertebrate assemblages (Vinson et al. 2010) found that reported recovery varied widely, with several studies reporting few effects and several studies reporting substantial effects.
-They attributed these differences as resulting from three factors including: 1) rotenone concentration, duration and treatment area, 2) study objectives and sampling intensity, and 3) variation in toxicity among taxa and taxonomic groups.
+Recovery (Long-Term Effects) from Rotenone Treatment in Streams as resulting from three factors including: (1) rotenone concentration, duration and treatment area, (2) study objectives and sampling intensity, and (3) variation in toxicity among taxa and taxonomic groups.
 Higher rotenone concentration levels almost always led to greater effects on invertebrates.
-Although a mean concentration of 25 to 50 ppb rotenone for less than 8 hours has been suggested to achieve full trout mortality while minimizing invertebrate mortality (Finlayson et al. 2010), most fish removal projects used higher dosages, including one with a maximum concentration of 470 ppb rotenone (Binns 1967).
+Although a mean concentration of 25 to 50 ppb rotenone for less than 8 hours has been suggested to achieve full trout mortality while minimizing invertebrate mortality (Finlayson et al. 2010B) for the proposed project, most fish removal projects in the past used higher dosages, including one with a maximum concentration of 470 ppb rotenone (Binns 1967).
+Currently, permitting and labeling requirements allow for a maximum concentration of 50 ppb rotenone (Zoecon 2015).